catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 executing a vCPU will dynamically change, based on demand.

-It should be noted that vCPU performance depends on whether the pCPU is threaded, and whether the pCPUs are shared, in addition to usually expected differences about workload, CPU generation, and clock rates.
+It should be noted that vCPU performance depends on whether the pCPU is threaded, whether threading is enabled, and whether the pCPUs are shared.
+These are in addition to usually expected differences about workload, CPU generation or features, and clock rates.
 The exact behavior of threads on a pCPU is documented in the CPU vendor's documentation or datasheets.

 Lastly, whether all vCPU are used by an operating system is dependant on the operating system.
 You may need to consult documentation for